 Soldier with an AK47 got in.
-This isn’t going to be a normal taxi ride.
+This will not be a normal taxi ride.

 My escort across Somaliland, and the driver and I, passed the desert journey listening to music and chewing qat, a mild but legal narcotic.

-Our destination was an isolated site of ancient art.
+Our destination was an isolated site of prehistoric cave art.

 Recently discovered in 2002 by French archaeologists, Laas Geel has become one of the world’s greatest prehistoric art sites.

-Yet the paintings of Laas Geel date back to the Neolithic era, some 5000 years ago.
+Yet, the rock art paintings of Laas Geel date back to the Neolithic era, some 5000 years ago.

 Laas Geel in Somali, means “Camels Waterhole”, and is named after two rivers below the caves that once merged (but have since run dry) as desert surrounds the granite humps sheltering this ancient cave art.